pleonova/pleonova.github.io/_pages/education.md

 Though I've only scratched the tip of the iceberg, below are some of the resources I have found useful as either refreshers or for learning the latest technologies, the ones with the asterisks are the ones I would highly recommend.

+Traditional degree with almost 10 years of continued education (online courses, textbooks, blogs and papers).

 ## Completed Online Courses
 - Stanford: **Statistics in Medicine III** * <br />
   with Kristin Sainani